 “Seems you’ve realized the other dilemma your friend faces.
 Jiro Nang won't let him live.
 Liang is going to implicate Jiro for your disappearance, as well as the murder of that woman.”

 “What are you saying to me?”
-Savan demanded.
+Savan asked.

 “I’m giving you a chance to help your friend.
 If you agree to cooperate with me, I will help him.
 If not, then you should make your peace with your friend’s death.
-Jiro has already arranged for someone to take him out.”
+Jiro has already arranged for someone to kill Zun Lee.”